ESL Verb Games

 Aim: To use a specific verb correctly in a sentence

 This verb game is similar to Connect 4.
-Students make sentences using verbs and win squares on a grid.
-This game is quite strategic and helps the students practice using verbs in a variety a tenses to make sentences and questions.
+The game is quite strategic and helps the students practice using verbs in a variety a tenses to make sentences and questions.

 Split the class into two teams.
 Give each student in both teams a player number.